Skip to main content

 people: List[Person]

-Define reference examplesβ
+Define reference examples

 Examples can be defined as a list of input-output pairs.

-showing what should be extracted from the text.
+Each example contains an example input text and an example output showing what should be extracted from the text.

 This is a bit in the weeds, so feel free to skip.